 How to File a Federal Assistance Request

 While the majority of Americans do have homeowners insurance, more than half are underinsured.
 However, because President Obama has declared a federal disaster in Arkansas, tornado victims may now be able to qualify for federal aid to help cover expenses.
 So how do you file a request for federal assistance?

 There are three ways you can get started:

 - Phone.
 Call the registration line at (800) 621-3363.

 - Internet.
 Visit www.disasterassistance.gov.
 You’ll find links to apply for disaster assistance, and to check the status of your application.
 You’ll also find assistance locators, document forms, and assistance FAQs.

 - Mobile device.
 Go to m.fema.gov to view FEMA’s mobile site.

-If you or someone you love was hurt or lost property to the recent storms in Arkansas, an experienced attorney can help you claim financial compensation.
+If you or someone you love was hurt or lost property to the recent storms in Arkansas, an experienced Fayetteville AR personal injury lawyer can help you claim financial compensation.
 To schedule a consultation, call the Law Practice of Ken Kieklak today at (479) 251-7767, or contact us online.

 The coronavirus pandemic has affected many people and industries throughout the United States.
 The court system in Arkansas has had to take measures to avoid the spread of the coronavirus.
 However, this has also caused a delay in the adjudication of a number of cases....read more